p-ja/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

 ## Lab 6:  Set Request Rate Limits

-In this lab you will use Spring Cloud Gateway filters to apply rate limiting to your API.
+In this lab, you will use Spring Cloud Gateway filters to apply rate limiting to your API.

 ### Task 1: Spring Cloud Gateway Rate Limit Filter (Read-only)